yunntan/lightDom/README.md

 Minified version < 6KB

 `lightDom` is a lightweight "jQuery" like dom library which is targeting only modern browsers including __iOS__  and __Android__ devices.

+`lightDom` brings a complete set of DOM manipulating functions, while remaining light.
+It finds its place in the projects for which jQuery may be considered too heavy but a DOM library is also needed.

 Minified with uglifyjs: `uglifyjs lightDom.js -nmf -o lightDom.min.js`